Kong/docs.konghq.com/app/_hub/kong-inc/jwt-signer/index.md

 ## Plugin Configuration Parameters

-All the parameters are optional, but you need to specify some options to actually make it work.
+Most of the parameters are optional, but you need to specify some options to actually make it work.

 For example, signature verification cannot be done without the plugin knowing about:
 `config.access_token_jwks_uri` and/or `config.channel_token_jwks_uri`.